GusSand/itp_talk_2016/README.md

 # Installation

-You need to install all the packages you need to do data analysis.
+You need to install all the packages for data analysis.
 You can install all these using the **Anaconda distribution**  unless you really know what you are doing.

 Installation page:
 [Anaconda](https://store.continuum.io/)

-### Instructions:
+## Instructions:
 * Download the version that suits your needs at [Anaconda](https://store.continuum.io/).
 I use 2.7
 * Once it's downloaded double click on the package and wait until it installs.
 * Close and reopen all Terminal windows